quinnoshea/claude_builder/CONTRIBUTING.md

 ---

-For questions about contributing, please create an issue or start a discussion on GitHub.
+For questions about contributing, please create an issue or discussion on\nGitHub.